ombori/grid-docs/grid-products/integration-flow.md

 The next step would be to push your product categories or product types that will be used later on for the `productType` field of your products.

-Specific example for ProductTypes usage is for the category navigation in Endless Aisle application.
+A specific example for ProductTypes usage is category navigation in an "Endless Aisle" application.

-To Read about how to push product types into the database using our API, check the [Push Product Types endpoint](/grid-pim/api?id=post-push-product-types) in the API reference.
+To read about how to push product types into the database using our API, check the [Push Product Types endpoint](/grid-pim/api?id=post-push-product-types) in the API reference.

 ## 4. Push Products
-You should now start pushing products into the database.
+You can now start pushing products into the database.
 There are 2 ways of doing this, either through a backend integration for which you can use our NPM package or through our API interface.

 **Integrate using your backend**